What an Executor Cannot Do: A Beneficiary Guide

 If beneficiaries believe an executor isn’t doing their job correctly, they don’t just have to stand by and watch.
 They have the right to take action.
 The first step is often to petition the court to have the executor removed from their position.
 A judge will review the evidence of misconduct, such as failing to communicate, mismanaging funds, or unnecessary delays, and can appoint a replacement.
 Beyond removal, an executor can be held personally liable for financial damages.
 This means if an executor’s actions cause the estate to lose money, they may have to repay those losses from their own pocket.
 For example, if an executor sells an estate property for far below market value to a friend, they could be forced to cover the financial difference.

-Lawsuits for Breach of Fiduciary Duty
+What Is a Breach of Fiduciary Duty Lawsuit?

 When an executor violates their legal obligations, beneficiaries can file a lawsuit against them for “breach of fiduciary duty.”
 This is a formal legal claim that holds the executor accountable for their actions.
 If the lawsuit is successful, the court can order the executor to pay damages to the estate for any harm they caused.
 This legal action serves as a powerful tool for beneficiaries to correct wrongdoing and recover lost assets.
 The possibility of a lawsuit is a strong incentive for any executor to perform their duties with the utmost care and transparency throughout the entire probate process.